 New Thermodynamic Unit

-The focus of the works was the hot water supply to the school’s kitchen, which was using a tank-fed, domestic hot water storage cylinder.
-The 2m x 0.8m cylinder used two 6KW electric immersions to provide the hot water required for three large sinks, one hand basin, and one industrial dishwasher.
+The focus of the works was a tank-fed, domestic hot water storage cylinder supplying hot water to the school’s kitchen.
+The 2m x 0.8m cylinder used two 6KW electric immersion heaters to provide the hot water required for three large sinks, one hand basin, and one industrial dishwasher.